alishahussain/team2/_posts/2023-11-27-progress-check.md

 # Week 1:
 - Added binary puzzle game
 - Changed it's css and scale to fit the screen
+- Added quiz outline
+- Changed theme for whole website
+- Removed extra weeks in table
+- Input the quiz.js file, styles.css, and the quiz.md files
 - Tried to fix scaling issue, so removed header and head
 - Created outline for the binary memory game
 - Brainstormed specific features I wanted to include, and created an image on what I want the memory game to look like.